How it works

 Paying your fee

 Your fee comes out of the cash in your account.
 Interest there is at our variable rate and may be positive, zero or negative.
-Current details can be seen here.
+Current details can be seen here (PDF 62 KB).
 Please note, if the interest rate is less than our Aviva Charge, the amount in your cash account will go down.

 Alternatively, this charge will come out of your investments if you don’t have enough cash in your account.
-Don't worry – we’ll always let you know before we do this.
 See our terms and conditions for full details.

 Fund Manager Charge